Joetta Maue: Stitching ordinary beauty

 What currently inspires you?

-My constant muse is light.
-I follow the light.
-This allows me to see things in a new way or in a way I would normally overlook (such as the dust on the windowsill or the pile on the floor).
+My constant muse is light – I follow the light.
+This allows me to see things in a new way or in a way I would normally overlook, even the dust on the windowsill or a pile of dirt on the floor.

-I am particularly fascinated by dust at the moment—how it dances in the air and light shafts.
-It is literally made up of us—our skin, our hair, our clothes, our food.
+I am particularly fascinated by dust – how it dances in the air and in light shafts.
+Dust is literally made up of us, our skin, our hair, our clothes and our food.

-I am also always inspired by daily life and its gut-wrenching complexity and beauty.
-My current life is full of the act of mothering, partnering and caring for all of this, so my work explores these themes.
+I am also inspired by daily life and its gut-wrenching complexity and beauty, and the act of mothering, partnering and caring – my work explores all these themes.

-But my work changes as my life and my relationship changes.
-Therefore, as my children age, my partner and I age, and the way that I am exploring these thoughts and ideas will change.
-I am attempting to invite more ambiguity into my work and allow more room for the viewer’s experience.
+But my direction changes as my life and my relationships change.
+For example, I explore aging, and how my thoughts and ideas change over time.
+And I aim to bring some ambiguity into my work and allow more room for the viewer’s experience.

 Joetta Maue: waking with you (Detail), 2010, 60in x 80in x 15in, hand embroidered, appliquéd, and painted re-appropriated linen, and queen size bed